deepchatterjeeligo/deepchatterjeeligo.github.io/_posts/2020-05-29-defending-virtually.md

 In hindsight, I consider myself very lucky to have stayed healthy throughout this time and defending successfully.
-In fact, it was a productive time and I could get a lot done, making this website.
+In fact, it was a productive time and I could get a lot done - like making this website.
 Besides work, I was able to find time for hobbies, I (re)connected with many friends and extended family members.
 Also, being serendipitously together with my finacee during this time was more than a great support.
 Finally, this event also found its